 - William Leary Junior High School is dedicated to the safety and security of all students.
 Video cameras, monitored hallways, restricted entrances, and visitor passes are a few measures used to meet this goal.
 Students who see or hear suspicious activity that may compromise safety should immediately contact a teacher or administrator.
 Such activity may include but is not limited to: threats, violent language/behavior, suicide ideation, severe depression, weapon possession and perceived intruders in the building.

-The Board of Education expects all students to conduct themselves in an appropriate and civil manner with proper regard for the rights and welfare of other students, District personnel and other members of the school community, and for the care of school facilities and equipment while on school property or at a school-sponsored event.
+- The Board of Education expects all students to conduct themselves in an appropriate and civil manner with proper regard for the rights and welfare of other students, District personnel and other members of the school community, and for the care of school facilities and equipment.

 - Speak in a respectful manner to all staff members and to fellow students.
 Use conversational voices and appropriate language at all times.
 Refrain from speech that is slanderous, malicious, vulgar, or disruptive to the educational process.